p4r1sF/CSS_Website/README.md

 4) After adding new code in your new branch, create a pull request
     - Now that you've committed the new changes to your new branch, push all these new changes to the Club's repository with the command `git push origin nameOfBranchYouAreWorkingOn`
     - Head over to the club's repository and you should now see a yellow warning of a pull request.
 Click it and insert all the necessary information
-    - Make sure you be really specific as to what feature you just did.
-This way, Executives of the club will be able to quickly look over your pull request and code.
+    - Make sure to be really specific as to what feature you just did.
+This way, executives of the club will be able to quickly look over your pull request and your code.
+Don't forget to check if the club is on the "Reviewers" section.
+If not, then add the club to the list, which is jjcss.
 5) Wait for a club executive to approve of your pull request.
 Any comments or concerns about your pull request will be inside of the pull request you created.

 ### Open a New Discussion: